When it comes to increasing pressure on the characters in a story, look to the negative influences available within the structure.

 Referring to the official Dramatica analysis of Witness, we find these three Static Plot Points:

 In sharp contrast to the examples found in our previous articles, these story points harbor an element of stillness to them.
-How do you write a Requirement of How Things are Changing?
-And how do Impulsive Responses lead up to that kind of progress?
-In films like Star Wars and _The Sixth Sense_2, Conceiving Ideas and Gathering Information effuse a multitude of scene opportunities.
-But How Things are Changing and Impulsive Responses?
+How do you write a Requirement of Progress?
+And how do Impulsive Directions lead up to that kind of progress?
+In films like Star Wars and The Sixth Sense2, Conceiving Ideas and Learning effuse a multitude of scene opportunities.
+But Progress and Impulsive Directions?

-Situations do not look to Conceiving Ideas or Gathering Information to resolve their particular kind of conflict.
-Problematic Activities—like those found in Star Wars and The Sixth Sense—do.
-Instead, Situations look to the Past, to the Present, How Things are Changing, and the Future.
-A problematic Situation needs a different situation to resolve its imbalance.
+Universes do not look to Conceiving Ideas or Learning to resolve their particular kind of conflict.
+Problematic Physics--like those found in Star Wars and The Sixth Sense--do.
+Instead, Universes look to the Past, to the Present, Progress, and the Future.
+A problematic Universe needs a different situation to resolve its imbalance.

 In Witness, a better Future functions as the Story Goal.
 Book fights to protect this and ensure it for both Samuel, Rachel, and the rest of the Amish community.
 Keeping the community from progressing (or regressing from the community's point-of-view) defines the type of Requirements needed to achieve this Goal.
 Controlling one's impulse towards violence specifies one way to meet these Requirements.